chrisbkelley/chrisbkelley.github.io/_posts/2021-07-29-nectar_portfolio.md

 __By segmenting pairs of categorical features, a few interesting observations were made:__
-* Perennial flowers and trees account for roughly 75% of the nectar producing plants.  <br> * Most monofloral honey is derived from the nectar of perennial plants. <br> * Crop plants are the leading source of monofloral honey, accounting for nearly 50% total sources.
+* Perennial flowers and trees account for roughly 75% of the nectar producing plants.  * Most monofloral honey is derived from the nectar of perennial plants. <* Crop plants are the leading source of monofloral honey, accounting for nearly 50% total sources.

 *Curiously noted that around half of the crop plants were identified as wild.
 These plants may need to be classified as feral or there may be underlying data integrity issues from wikipedia's article.*